Severance Automation: Invest in Peace of Mind

 Mitigate Legal Risk

-Workforce reductions require that employers are at the peak of their compliance game.
-We help analyze past, current, and upcoming severance events for compliance with the WARN Act, Mini-WARNs, ADEA, ADA, and Title VII.
-Most importantly, employers want to maintain appropriate documentation in the event that the Department of Labor (DOL) or Equal Employment Opportunity Commission (EEOC) wants to chat.
+Workforce reductions require employers to be at the peak of their compliance game.
+Our technology’s robust data features help companies analyze past, current, and upcoming severance events for compliance with the WARN Act, Mini-WARNs, ADEA, ADA, and Title VII.
+More importantly, the technology maintains a thorough audit trail, which is helpful in the event that the Department of Labor (DOL) or Equal Employment Opportunity Commission (EEOC) want to chat.

-Layoffs can be stressful, emotional, and difficult to navigate, but there’s peace of mind in knowing your organization took the necessary steps to ensure compliance – with the audit trail to prove it.
+Layoffs can be stressful, emotional, and difficult to navigate, but there’s peace of mind in knowing your organization took the necessary steps to ensure compliance—with a supporting audit trail to prove it.
 There’s also peace of budget knowing that severance automation is a lower-cost option than some legal alternatives.

 Create Brand Ambassadors

-Reducing headcount isn’t fun, but circumstances sometimes make layoffs unavoidable.
+Reducing headcount is always difficult, but circumstances sometimes make layoffs unavoidable.
 If employees feel heard and appreciated, you can end a less-than-desirable situation on a positive note.
-The better the employee experience, the better the look for your brand, which can affect many layers of people, from customers to current and potential employees.
+The better the employee experience, the better for your brand, which can affect many layers of people, from customers to current and potential employees.

-Despite the circumstances, if you can create a smooth and positive exit experience, former employees will be more likely to recommend your organization – and less likely to lash out on sites like Glassdoor, a move that can impact your company long-term.
-For example, if employees can easily access the information they need, they’ll be less frustrated overall.
+Despite the circumstances, if you can create a smooth and positive exit experience, former employees will be more likely to recommend your organization—and less likely to lash out on sites like Glassdoor, a move that can impact your company long-term.
+A smooth employee exit experience is also helpful in today’s world of boomerang hires.
+For example, if employees can easily access the information they need as they transition out of the workplace, they’ll be less frustrated overall.

 Achieve Consistency and Flexibility

-When it comes to severance policies, consistency is key.
-By using a severance automation platform, you can eliminate the internal learning curve while also reducing the risk of human error.
-Severance automation has its own set of checks and balances that improves the experience while taking comfort in knowing that employees were treated uniformly.
+When it comes to severance policies, consistency with corporate policies is key.
+By using a severance automation platform, employers can eliminate the internal learning curve while also reducing the risk of human error that’s inherent in manual processes.
+Onwards HR’s Severance Automation technology has its own set of checks and balances that streamlines the process while ensuring that employees were treated uniformly.

-Also, since economic conditions are constantly changing, automation can provide your company with a level of agility that’s difficult to attain if handled manually.
+Also, since economic conditions are constantly changing, automation can provide your company with a level of agility that’s difficult to achieve if the process is manual.
 You can refine severance policies and separation and release agreements as needed, making it easier to adjust to the evolving landscape.
-One Onwards HR client decided to increase the minimum amount of severance pay offered to help its employees navigate the complexities of COVID-19.
-Because the process was automated, this change was easy to implement across the board and, of course, the employees welcomed the adjustment.
+For example, one Onwards HR client increased its minimum severance pay to help its employees navigate the complexities of COVID-19.
+Because the process was configurable and the tool automated calculations, this change was easy to implement across the organization—and, of course, the employees welcomed the pay adjustment.

-By embracing technology, you can ensure that employees are handled consistently, but you’ll also be ready to adapt at a moment’s notice.
+By embracing technology, you can ensure that your employees have the best possible exit experience, regardless of circumstance, and your company will also be ready to adapt at a moment’s notice.